-If you’ve ever visited the Netherlands, Canada or one of the states with relaxed marijuana laws, there’s a chance you’ve (legally) enjoyed the mind-altering drug known as marijuana.
-Weed is great for relaxing, producing a mild euphoria and basically having a really chilled out time — just ask viral sensation, Frederick Miller.
+If you’ve ever visited the Netherlands, Canada, or one of the states with relaxed marijuana laws, there’s a chance you’ve (legally) enjoyed the mind-altering drug known as marijuana.
+Weed is great for relaxing, producing a mild euphoria, and basically having a really chilled out time — just ask viral sensation, Frederick Miller.
 While the drug does have relaxing benefits, it also features a pungent aroma.
-If you like to smoke pot, or if you smoke pot for medicinal purposes, but don’t want everyone to know, you probably want to know how to get rid of weed smell.
+If you like to smoke pot, or if you smoke pot for medicinal purposes but don’t want everyone to know, you probably want to know how to get rid of weed smell.

 We’re not suggesting anyone smoke weed illegally.
-We’re simply saying that even in the most law-abiding households, there are plenty of reasons the average weed smoker may wish to free their home of that identifying smell, much in the same way a cigarette smoker might want to get rid of the associated scent, too.
-Whether your parents are visiting and you’d rather they didn’t know or you’re hosting colleagues at a dinner party, you’ll need to know how to get rid of weed smell.
+We’re simply saying that even in the most law-abiding households, there are plenty of reasons the average weed smoker may wish to free their home of that identifying smell, much, in the same way, a cigarette smoker might want to get rid of the associated scent, too.
+Whether your parents are visiting and you’d rather they didn’t know, or you’re hosting colleagues at a dinner party, you’ll need to know how to get rid of weed smell.

 Below, we’ve created a how-to guide with the best options for clearing your home and your person of weed’s distinctive smell.
-There are options for all kinds of smokers, whether you smoke every week, every month or are just looking to try it once in a while without a lasting impact on your home.
+There are options for all kinds of smokers, whether you smoke every week, every month or just want to try it once in a while without a lasting impact on your home.
 Take a look through the list, and find the right option for you.

 1. Conceal Your Stash With Natural Odor Deodorizers